 This facial bias, which is hard-wired in us, is not lost on product designers.
 Car makers are familiar with it, knowing that a majority of their customers ‘bond’ to a car’s front end, sealing deals because of emotional attachments made to an automobile’s ‘face.’
 Computer folks know it too.
 The graphic below cites stats from Amazon, the world’s leading bookseller today.

-Also intent on maintaining its dominance, Amazon uses a version of the smile in its packaging too, specifically its packaging tape (above right), exploiting the science that explains when we see a smile, we subconsciously feel happy.
-Part of us will feel good as we reach for that cardboard box even before we open it—even if it’s destined for someone else!
+Also intent on maintaining its dominance, Amazon uses a version of the smile for its logo too, in its packaging tape (above right), exploiting the science that explains when we see a smile, we unconsciously feel happy.
+Part of us will feel good, and readily attach and reach out for that cardboard box even before we open it—even if it’s destined for someone else!

 And Amazon’s not alone in exploiting our biological heritage, as a glance at other firms’ logos reveals.
 Here we see that businesses as diverse as crayon manufacturers, food purveyors and radio stations use the same facial feature to snag us.